Survival Analysis for Medical and Health Professionals

 Note: For practical work, participants must bring their own laptop with a fully licensed version of their chosen software.

-Related courses: Introduction to Survival Analysis; Advanced Topics in Survival Analysis and Survival Analysis using R.
+Related courses: Non-Proportional Hazards: Modelling the Restricted Mean Survival Time using R; Advanced Survival Analysis using R; ntroduction to Survival Analysis; Advanced Topics in Survival Analysis and Survival Analysis using R.